The Clear Edge

 • Difficult client calls (pushback, complaints)

-Pattern recognized: repetitive work, rework, technical problems, and conflict drain fastest.
+Pattern recognized: repetitive work, rework, technical problems, and conflict drain you fastest, and context switching without breaks compounds that depletion.

 Step 3: Map energy to time of day (15 minutes)